gintonicai/documentation/mvp/distillery-subchain-guide/joining-the-network.md

 ## Joining the Compute Mining Network

-Congratulations on setting up your gintonic Distillery node!
+Congratulations on setting up your gintonic distillery node!
 Now it's time to connect to the network and start earning those $GIN.
 This section will walk you through the process of joining the compute mining network and explain some key concepts along the way.

 ### Providing Your Public Address